-The primary difference between buying a leasing a solar PV system is around ownership.
+The primary difference between buying or leasing a solar PV system is around ownership.
 Ownership is significant because you can take advantage of the federal tax credit, and an increase in equity to your home.
 A lease allows you to take advantage of immediate savings with $0 upfront costs.
 You also don’t have to worry about the hassles that can come with owning a system since someone else is guaranteeing that your panels are running efficiently.

 Therefore, the primary question comes down to, are you looking to maximize your ROI (return on investment), or would an additional $30/mo in your pocket make a difference?
 If you’re looking to maximize your ROI, owning the system is the way to go.
 It now depends on whether you want to purchase it outright or purchase it through financing.
 If you are looking to capture immediate savings, getting a PPA / Lease allows you to pay $0 down and immediately start saving 30 – 50% per month on your electricity bill.